Disney World at Christmas

 The World Showcase at Epcot gets decked out for the holidays and you can easily spend an entire day strolling (and eating!) your way around the world.

 Each country at the World Showcase has a special holiday kitchen serving holiday specialties from that country.
-You can pick up a “passport” at the entrance to the World Showcase so you can see the holiday foods and beverages served in each country around the world.
+I always say that Epcot is one of the best places you can go without a passport.
+But you can pick up a “passport” at the entrance to the World Showcase so you can see the holiday foods and beverages served in each country around the world.

 Germany in particular looks absolutely beautiful at Christmas.
 You will really feel like you’re at a Christmas market in Europe and forget for a moment that you’re actually in Florida!